The global skills and competency framework for the digital world

 User experience design HCEV

-Producing design concepts and prototypes for user interactions with and experiences of a product, system or service.
+Producing design concepts and prototypes for user interactions and experiences of a product, system or service.

 Guidance notes